 - Store backup flash drives, DVDs or CDs in waterproof containers.

 Another good tip is to keep an inventory of your items and photograph the contents inside your storage unit.
-This will benefit you in accuracy in the event you ever need to file a claim for any damage that occurs.
+This will benefit you in the event you ever need to file a claim for any damage that occurs.
 We offer affordable third-party tenant insurance coverage for the contents you store.
 Policies range from $2,000 – $5,000 worth of coverage for low, affordable monthly fees.